near/docs/docs/community/contribute/localization.md

 ---
 id: localization
-title: How to translate
+title: How to translate NEAR Docs
 sidebar_label: Docs Localization
 ---

 ## Introduction

-Welcome to [NEAR DevDocs](https://docs.near.org/) translation project.
+Welcome to the [NEAR DevDocs](https://docs.near.org/) translation project.
+This article is aimed to community members that want to help in the localization of NEAR's documentation.
+If you feel comfortable translating from English into your local language, you're more than welcome to contribute with this project.

 ### Roles

+For simplicity, the translation project is hosted on [Crowdin](https://crowdin.com/project/near-docs) and anyone is free to register and join.
+There are 3 basic roles across the Crowdin project:

-1. **Translator:** translate docs
+1. **Translator:** translates documentation
-2. **Proof Reader:** help proof reading of docs
+2. **Proof Reader:** helps proof reading localized documents
-3. **Manager:** help manage membership
+3. **Manager:** manages memberships and helps with technical issues

-### How to Become a Translator
+### How to become a Translator

 To become a certified NEAR docs translator, you need to pass a pre-translation test by working on a selected document translation.
 A proof reader will review your document, and if your translation proves to be high-quality, your application will be accepted and you'll be accepted as a NEAR Certified Translator.

-### How to Translate
+## How to translate

 Before you start working on the translation of an article, you need to get pre-approval from the community first.
 The reason is to make sure the plans are transparent in the community, and the proof readers can help to review and approve the translation once it's ready.

-Once your plan is pre-approved by the community, you can just go to the Crowdin project: https://crwd.in/near-docs and work on the translation of the specific markdown file.
+Once your plan is pre-approved by the community, you can just go to the [Crowdin project](https://crwd.in/near-docs) and work on the translation of the specific markdown file.

-### Translation Plan
+### Translation plan

 For each language, the current plan is to translate all the documents with the following priorities.

 **Website**

-1. `website` (except `docusaurus-plugin-content-blog`)
+1. `website` (except the `docusaurus-plugin-content-blog` folder)

 **Developer**